Once a tranquil getaway for Hollywood elite, 10050 Cielo Drive became infamous for the 1969 murders of Sharon Tate and four others.

 What came next, we know too well.
 Nearly five months later, Manson ordered his followers to descend upon the home and murder everyone inside.

 In the wee hours of August 9, 1969, Polanski was in London for his next film project.
 Inside the house were Tate, friend and ex-boyfriend Jay Sebring, Polanski's friend Wojciech Frykowski, and his girlfriend Abigail Folger — heiress to the Folgers Coffee fortune.
 Steven Parent was just leaving the guesthouse after visiting the home's caretaker when members of the Manson family stabbed him in his car.
-They killed him first before entering the house.
+They killed him first before entering Sharon Tate's house.

 What comes next is a flurry of madness and bloody mayhem.
 The events of that night are as notorious as they are brutal — but they are not the end of the story of 10050 Cielo Drive.